Durham, England: Durham Regatta

 Durham Regatta has been held on the River Wear in Durham since 1834.
-It is the second oldest regatta in Britain and is often referred to as 'the Henley of the North'.
+It is the second oldest regatta in Britain and is often referred to as "the Henley of the North'.

-Durham Regatta in its current form dates back to 1834, when only a handful of trophies were competed for over a period of three days.
-Today, the regatta takes place over a period of two days, at which dozens of trophies are competed for.
+Durham Regatta dates back to 1834, originally with only a handful of trophies being competed for during a three-day period.
+In its current form, the regatta takes place over two days, when dozens of trophies are competed for.
 Durham University, Durham School and Durham Amateur Rowing Club have competed regularly since the early days.